AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 ### How the problem was solved before:

 With time series data, there will be seasonal and long term trends that need to be accounted for.
-After those trends are removed outliers will appear.
-ARIMA can be used to remove the trends, then HOT SAX, One Class SVM, or KNN can be used to detect outliers or shocks.
+ARIMA can be used to remove the trends, then outliers will appear.
+I found an auto-arima package called [pyramid](https://github.com/tgsmith61591/pyramid) and anomaly detection was solved by [Twitter](https://github.com/twitter/AnomalyDetection), but it only runs in R. Nicolas Steven Miller ported the Twitter anomaly detection from R to Python with [pyculiarity](https://github.com/nicolasmiller/pyculiarity), and I [forked it](https://github.com/mosho-p/pyculiarity) and made some minor changes to make it run on my machine.

 ### What's new about my approach and why it will be successful: